MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 Your machine must meet the following requirements:

 - NodeJs version 16.14.0 or later.
-You can download install the latest version from [https://nodejs.org](https://nodejs.org/en/download/package-manager).
+You can download and install the latest version from [https://nodejs.org](https://nodejs.org/en/download/package-manager).
 - Windows PowerShell 7 or later.
 Learn more about installing PowerShell at [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).

 ### Preparation